yvnvii/project-linked-genes/README.md

 - Identify correlated alleles and their associated traits
 - Filter results by odds ratio, presence of trait info, or trait keywords
 - Export results to JSON (optionally to CSV)

 ---

+## ⚙️ Versions

+There are three versions you can use.
+1. Command-line tool
+2. Streamlit tool
+3. Jupyter Notebook

+---